 Submerged Culture Process

-It also refers as “Submerged culture fermentation”.
+It is also called “Submerged culture fermentation”.
 About 80% of the citric acid production is carried out through submerged fermentation method.
-Submerged fermentation makes the use of black Aspergillus i.e. A. japonicus.
+Submerged fermentation makes the use of black Aspergillus, i.e. A. japonicus.
 It is performed in a bioreactor made of stainless steel compiled with proper aeration, cooling system, impellers etc.

-For carbon source, substrate like beet molasses, corn starch etc. are used as a substrate.
+For carbon source, substrates such as beet molasses, corn starch etc. are used.
 For the nitrogen source, ammonia is used.
 The substrate used in this method requires pre-treatment like the addition of nutrients, sterilization etc.

 Recovery of Citric Acid

-The product formed after fermentation is the fermented liquor looks hazy due to the presence of antifoaming agents, mycelia etc. Therefore to separate these things, a slurry of calcium hydroxide i.e. Ca (OH)2 to form a precipitate of calcium citrate.
+The product formed after fermentation is the fermented liquor that looks hazy due to antifoaming agents, mycelia etc. Therefore to separate these things, a slurry of calcium hydroxide, i.e. Ca (OH)2 to form a precipitate of calcium citrate.

 The precipitate of calcium citrate is filtered and washed.
-After filtration, a filtrate forms which is treated with the sulphuric acid for the precipitation of calcium as “Calcium sulphate” (CaSO4).
-Calcium sulphate is then treated with the activated carbon by which it gets demineralized through a successive passage from ion exchange bed.
+After filtration, treat a filtrate with the sulphuric acid for calcium precipitation as “Calcium sulphate” (CaSO4).
+Calcium sulphate is then treated with the activated carbon, by which it gets demineralized after passing it consecutively from the ion exchange bed.

 The solution obtained from this is subjected to the circulating crystallizers.
-The crystals formed as a result of crystallization are then removed by centrifugation.
+The centrifugation then removes the crystals formed as a result of crystallization.
 After the completion of these steps, the remaining solvent is dried, sieved and then packed.
-The remaining mother liquor is again recovered by the same process.
+The remaining mother liquor is again recovered through the same process.

-The production of citric acid is necessary for its versatile uses in the different fields that are given below:
+The production of citric acid is necessary due to its wide applicability in the different fields like:

-- Food industries: Citric acid is used for the production of jams, jellies, candies, frozen fruits etc. In certain foods, citric acid is used as an “Artificial flavouring agent”.
+- Food industries: Citric acid is used to produce jams, jellies, candies, frozen fruits etc. In certain foods, citric acid is used as an artificial flavouring agent.

 - Beverage industries: Citric acid is used for the production of soft-drinks and distilled beverages like wine.

-- Hospitals: Citric acid is used as “Effervescent agent” at the time of blood transfusion.
+- Hospitals: Citric acid is used as an effervescent agent at the time of blood transfusion.

 - Cosmetic industries: Citric acid is used in cosmetic products like astringent lotions, hair gels etc.

-There are some factors which can directly or indirectly affect the production process or the fermentation of citric acid.
+Some factors can directly or indirectly affect the production process or the fermentation of citric acid.

 Carbon Source Concentration

-For most of the industrial production, carbon sources like glucose and sucrose are recommended as they provide a good source of carbon for the growth of the biomass.
-Galactose acts as an alternative of glucose and sucrose, but it allows low microbial growth and thus not favours the citric acid accumulation.
+For most industrial production, carbon sources like glucose and sucrose are recommended, as they provide a good source of carbon for the growth of the biomass.
+Galactose acts as an alternative source of glucose and sucrose, but it allows low microbial growth and thereby does not favour citric acid cumulation.

-Other carbon sources like cellulose, starch etc. allows limited growth and may slow down the growth rate of the microorganisms, which will lead to minimal production.
-The optimal sugar concentration ranges between 10-14% and the sugar concentration below 2.5% will not produce citric acid.
+Other carbon sources like cellulose, starch etc. allow limited growth and may slow down the microorganisms’ growth rate, which will lead to minimal production.
+The optimal sugar concentration ranges between 10-14%, and the sugar concentration below 2.5% will not produce citric acid.

 Nitrogen Source Concentration

-Ammonium salts like urea, ammonium sulphate etc. results in a decrease in pH, which is crucial for citric acid production.
-The nitrogen concentration must be in between 0.1-0.4 N/L. High nitrogen source will increase the microbial growth which will consume more sugar and in turn decrease the yield of citric acid.
+Ammonium salts like urea, ammonium sulphate etc. result in a decreased pH, crucial for the citric acid production.
+The nitrogen concentration must be in between 0.1-0.4 N/L. High nitrogen source will increase the microbial growth, which will consume more sugar and decrease the yield of citric acid.

 Phosphorous Source Concentration

 For the best production and growth of fungi, potassium dihydrogen phosphate is considered best for the phosphorous source.
 The concentration of phosphorous must be in between 0.5-5.0 g/l for the maximum yield.
-If phosphorous present in excess, it leads to the production of sugar acids which will decrease the carbon dioxide fixation and thus, stimulate the fungal growth.
+If phosphorous present in excess, it leads to the production of sugar acids that will decrease the carbon dioxide fixation and stimulate fungal growth.

 Presence of Trace Elements

 Divalent metals such as iron, zinc, manganese, copper etc. produce at the time of fermentation.
-If KH2PO4 is added to the zinc, it favours the production but the trace elements like manganese, iron, and high concentration of zinc leads to a reduction in yield.
+If KH2PO4 is added to the zinc, it will favour the production, but the trace elements like manganese, iron, and high concentration of zinc leads to a reduction in yield.

 Lower Alcohols Concentration

-Calcium fluoride, sodium fluoride etc. are the miscellaneous compounds which accelerate the citric acid production whereas potassium ferrocyanide decreases the yield.
+Calcium fluoride, sodium fluoride etc. are the miscellaneous compounds that accelerate the citric acid production, whereas potassium ferrocyanide decreases the yield.

-Aeration increases the dissolved oxygen concentration in the culture medium and thus increases the yield of citric acid.
+Aeration increases the dissolved oxygen concentration in the culture medium and thereby increases the yield of citric acid.
 The aeration system also reduces the fermentation time.
 The concentration of oxygen must be above 25% saturation.
-At the starting of the process, it must be 0.1-0.4 vvm otherwise it can produce excessive froth in the culture medium.
+At the starting of the process, it must be 0.1-0.4 vvm otherwise, and it can produce excessive froth in the culture medium.